 I knew, looking at those lifeless eyes, that everything that I had hoped for, lived for had just left me forever.
 Everybody around me cried out in anguish, my husband picked up Ashiq and held him to his heart, but I had already slipped into a world of my own.
 My pain was unbearable and I knew that with my child had died the better part of me.
 I forgot what happiness meant and I lost my will to go on anymore.

 I cannot explain the bond that I had with my son – he was a lifeline and the hope for my tomorrow.
 After his death, I could not bear the hardiness Allah had instilled in my family and me.
 The more I wanted to fade into oblivion, the more I realized that no matter what I wanted, I had to live through another day.
 I had to be there for my other children and my husband.
 A new day will continue to come and leave me breathless with the effort to live through it.
 This is when I realized that if I wanted to have a meaningful existence, I had to do something to help other children like Ashiq.

-Twenty years after losing Ashiq, the pain has dulled but it still remains a heavy burden.
+2018, twenty five years after losing Ashiq, the pain has dulled but it still remains a heavy burden.
 Now, very often, I think of something my husband was fond of saying, “Princess Diana’s son made his place at the Buckingham Palace from here, what would fate have in store for my son in Bangladesh?”
-I think of the palace Ashiq is in; a palace which is far more glamorous, more beautiful and wonderful than any other in the world; even the Buckingham Palace.
+I think of the palace Ashiq is now in, a palace which is far more glamorous, more beautiful and wonderful than any other in the world, even the Buckingham Palace.